 While the majority of BWH Pathology residents take positions in academia following the completion of training, the remainder pursue a wide variety of additional employment, including private practice, biotechnology and consulting.
 Graduates find positions in many geographic locations, both within the U.S. and internationally.
-For more information, please see Current and Past Residents.
+For more information, please see Past Residents.

 Approximately 20-25% of residents will elect to pursue advanced postdoctoral fellowships in basic bench-top research that can lead to K- and R-funded research, supported by the Department’s NIH Institutional Training Grant.
 The Department has an extremely strong track record for these individuals in securing funding and academic appointments.

 Residents meet with program leadership twice a year for resident evaluation and career development meetings, at which time – particularly in later years – employment opportunities are discussed.
 In addition, residents are each assigned formal faculty mentors and also frequently engage in informal discussions with surgical and clinical pathology leadership regarding job opportunities.
 Alumni from the Brigham and Women's Pathology training program can be found in senior positions at pathology departments throughout the country.
 The strong reputation of our training program and our network of accomplished alumni represent one of the best and most unique resources for locating a job after the completion of training.
 In addition, trainees frequently have the opportunity to meet with faculty from other institutions who travel to BWH providing another mechanism to make professional contacts.
 Many residents attend and present at academic pathology conferences such as the USCAP annual meeting, facilitating professional networking and gaining exposure as talented pathologists in training.